juliangrtz/whoslila-german-localization/README.md

 Who's Lila? is a project developed solely by Garage Heathen, who designed and programmed the game, as well as composing the music for it.
 He often posted behind-the-scenes screenshots and photos about the game's development on his Twitter account.

+## To do

+- Add localization files for the DAEMON
+- Check localization quality
+- Add some voice acting (?)

 ## Screenshots

 to do